ENSpunks/ENSLikeProtocol/README.md

 [LikeButton.eth](https://likebutton.eth.limo)  the first iteration of a "decentralized like button" for the ENS community built with $❤️.

 #### `BoredENSYachtClub.eth`
-[BoredENSYachtClube.eth](https://BoredENSYachtClube.eth.limo) is an pre-namewrapper ENS subdomain collection using a custom contract using IPFS data, CCIP-Read and ENS Wild Card Resolution.
-Almost 1,000 subdomains were minting forming formed a ENS community sub-DAO where members used their subdomains to vote in snapshots that determined how the Club delegate voted in the DAO votes and Small Grants.
+[BoredENSYachtClube.eth](https://BoredENSYachtClube.eth.limo) is an pre-namewrapper ENS subdomain collection using a custom contract leveraging IPFS data, CCIP-Read and ENS Wild Card Resolution.
+Almost 1,000 subdomains were minting forming a ENS community sub-DAO where members have used their subdomains to vote in snapshots that determined how the delegate voted in the ENS DAO for elections and Small Grants.

 ### SIZE OF TEAM AND COMMITMENT
 - Full-time (`enspunks.eth`)

 ### FURTHER INFORMATION AND LINKS: